 If you wait too long to assert your rights, your claim will be barred and you won’t be able to get any money, at all.
 That’s why it can be critical to reach out to a qualified Fort Worth workplace accident lawyer as soon as you can after you get hurt on the job.

-Call Our Fort Worth Workplace Accident Attorneys Today
+Call A Fort Worth Workplace Accident Attorney Today

 Have you been injured on the job in Fort Worth?
 Has a loved one died in a fatal accident there?
 If so, you may be entitled to compensation.
-The Fort Worth personal injury lawyers at Stephens Law can help you fight to secure a substantial monetary award.
-Simply give our law firm a call to schedule a free case evaluation today and learn more.
+A Fort Worth personal injury lawyer at Stephens Law can help you fight to secure a substantial monetary award.
+Simply call now to schedule a free case evaluation today and learn more.